Powerful and Playful Pink Gemstones

 By Rachael Taylor, Eva Gems & Jewels

 Pink.
 It can be a divisive colour.
-For some, it is an obsession – a whole generation, in fact, when Millennial Pink swept through fashion, interiors, art, food… everything.
+For some, it is an obsession – for a whole generation, in fact, when Millennial Pink swept through fashion, interiors, art, food… everything.
 Others find its hues too girly, too saccharine; put simply, it is not a serious colour.

 Much of this comes down to gender bias.
 Blue is for boys, and pink is for girls.
 Blue is a strong colour, pink is fluffy.
 Men are serious, women flippant.
 Despite this sexist chromatic trope being deeply ingrained in our society, it is a relatively new concept.
 As Crawford Hollingworth and Liz Baker of The Behavioural Architects point out in their report The Power of Priming: “Until 1880, boys and girls were dressed in any colour, with both wearing pink and pale blue.
 However, by the 1950s, this had begun to change, with pale blue typically associated with boys and pale pink with girls.”